towardsautonomy/drl_continuous_control_unity_mlagents/README.md

 ### a.
 [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment for training two agents to play against each other in a competitive manner.

 ![](results/untrained_tennis.gif)
-*Figure - Untrained Tennis Agents*
+*Figure - Untrained Agents in Tennis Environment*

 ![](results/tennis.gif)
 *Figure - Testing the Agents after training the agents for 1800 episodes*